María Teresa Sosa

 María Teresa Sosa Ávila (12 July 1930 – 1 October 2018) was a Guatemalan politician.
 She was the widow of President of Guatemala Efraín Ríos Montt and mother of Zury Ríos.
-She was a candidate for the Presidency for the Guatemalan Republican Front in the elections of 1995.
-Her candidacy was annulled by the Citizen Registry, because she could not be elected to the position under the express prohibition contained in article 186, subsection c) of the Constitution of Guatemala.
-She was succeeded as her party's candidate by Alfonso Portillo, who subsequently won the 1999 elections.
+She was the nominee for the Guatemalan Republican Front for the presidency in the election of 1995.
+However, the Citizen Registry annulled her candidacy because she could not be elected to the position under the express prohibition contained in Article 186, Subsection C of the Constitution.
+She was succeeded as her party's nominee by Alfonso Portillo, who subsequently won the 1999 election.

 Sosa died at home in Guatemala City on 1 October 2018 due to natural causes, six months after the death of her husband.
 She was 88.